If you are looking for a tools to reduce that noise, we should be able to help!

-This plugin’s algorithm was trained with voice samples to distinguish the frequencies, timber, and behavior of these sources and separate them from wind, traffic hum, or other types of background noise.
-Even though this plugin reduces the noise automatically, you can adjust the sensitivity with the slider located on the left side of the interface.
+Algorithm was trained with voice samples to distinguish the frequencies, timber, and behavior of these sources and separate them from wind, traffic hum, or other types of background noise.
+Even though it reduces the noise automatically, you can adjust the sensitivity with the slider located on the left side of the interface.

 - Eq bands

 Use three customizable eq filters to increase or reduce noise reduction applied to the predefined frequency spots.
 If you want a noise reducer to work smoother, It is essential to control the noise reduction per band.
 That being said, you can adjust and bypass the eq filters to manipulate the amount of attenuation.

 You will find a sensitivity slider to adjust the threshold and a max attenuation knob that works as a ratio on the left side.
 Also, you have a spectrum analyzer to monitor your signal (gray) and the signal after the reduction (orange).
 Finally, additional functions like solo noise and eq filters will be located on the right side.

 This plugin requires Windows 7 or higher, 32/64 bits, and macOS 10.12 or higher, 64 bits.
 It comes in VST, VST3, or AAX format.

 Acon digital extract Dialogue is the best option if you are looking for an easy plugin with few parameters and an intelligent algorithm that will do most of your work.
 You won’t have much room for adjusting parameters.
 However, it suppresses the noise very well, and the algorithm used is transparent and efficient.

 Multiband noise suppression with intelligent assistance.